hchand/ProductsService/README.md

 4. Swagger - Swggger file generated from WSO2 enterprise integrator and imported into API Manager
 5. offer-quote-details - Two spring boot based services returning offer and quote details based on the resource id
 6. APIManagerConfig(pointing to integrator) - Config from API Manger after configuring products service pointing to enterprise integrator api and importing the swagger from EI
-7. ProductsService-soapui-project.xml.zip - SOAP UI project  for products service using OAUTH2
+7. ProductsService-soapui-project.xml.zip - SOAP UI project  for products service

 Flow is
   SOAP UI Request -> Products Service on API Manager -> API on EI -> Offer and Quote Microservices